josh-barback/Beiwe/beiwetools/README.md

 The file `warnings.txt` provides a record of any undocumented settings or objects found in the configuration file.
 A common undocumented object is the "dummy" survey type, which is probably assigned to surveys that have been deleted.

 The `records` folder contains everything needed to recreate an identical `BeiweConfig` instance.
-To do this, either (1) provide paths to `raw.json` and `names.json` as input, or (2) provide a path to the folder labeled with the name of the study.
+To do this, either:

+1. Provide paths to `raw.json` and `names.json` as input, or
+2. Provide a path to the folder labeled with the name of the study.

 Note that `raw.json` is just a "pretty-printed" copy of the original Beiwe configuration file.

 Other files with the `.txt` extension contain human-readable summaries of the contents of the Beiwe configuration.
 In these files, an attribute that is "Not found" probably belongs to a different format of configuration file.
 It is normal to see "Not found" in many places.

 #### 6.4 Naming
 By default, `configread` assigns human-readable names to each study survey and question.
+Default names look like this:

+* `Survey 01`, `Survey 02`, ...
+* `Survey 01 - Question 01`, `Survey 01 - Question 02`, ...

-Default names are of the form `Survey_01`, `Survey_01_Question_01`, etc.  Note that these names are assigned in the order in which objects appear in the corresponding JSON file, and may not agree with names found on the Beiwe backend.
+Note that these names are assigned in the order in which objects appear in the corresponding JSON file, and may not agree with names found on the Beiwe backend.

 For convenience, it may be desirable to assign a descriptive name to each study survey and survey item.
 Assigned names can be exported and reloaded for use in the future.
-See `configread_example.ipynb` for sample code.
+See `configread_example.ipynb` for an illustration of this feature.

 #### 6.5 Scoring
 In Beiwe questionnaires (called "tracking surveys"), responses to checkbox and radio button items are assigned a numeric score.
 This score is the zero-based index of the response in the corresponding list of answers.
-For example, if possible answers are `['High', ''Medium', 'Low']` then the assigned scores are 0, 1, 2.
+For example, if possible answers are `['High', 'Medium', 'Low']` then the corresponding scores are 0, 1, 2.

 #### 6.6 Limitations & Cautions
 This sub-package does not parse branching logic settings used for conditional delivery of tracking survey items.
-Use `TrackingQuestion.logic` to view a question's logic configuration.
+A question's logic configuration, if any, is stored in the `logic` attribute of the corresponding  `TrackingQuestion` instance.

-Note that only tracking surveys and audio surveys are represented by dedicated classes.
+Note that only tracking surveys and audio surveys are represented by dedicated classes (`TrackingSurvey`, `AudioSurvey`).
 Other survey types (e.g. image surveys) are represented with the generic `BeiweSurvey` class.
+[Here](#newsurvey) are guidelines for implementing additional survey types.

 Lastly, note that comparison of `configread` objects is intended to be somewhat flexible.
 This is to accommodate the possibility that the same study configuration may be duplicated or serialized in different formats.
 Therefore, some caution should be used when checking equality.